Vanille-N/wallrnd/docs/index.md

 Use `cargo build --release` (1.44 stable) to create the `wallrnd` executable

-Run `wallrnd path/to/image.svg path/to/configuration.toml` to create a new wallpaper.
+Run `wallrnd --image path/to/image.svg --config path/to/configuration.toml` to create a new wallpaper.

 A configuration file is provided under `/setup/wallrnd.toml`.